msantos/ewpcap/README.md

         If an error occurs, the PCAP string describing the error is returned to the caller.

-        open/1 and open/2 defaults to:
+        open/1 and open/2 default to:

             * promiscuous mode disabled